 - Select "authorize", then go back to your terminal and copy the authentication token that is displayed

 - Paste the auth token at the rclone config prompt in your terminal connected to the remote server

 In summary, here are the high-level steps to take to configure

 - Create a CalNet SPA account you will use exclusively for storing your research data, if you haven’t done so already.
 If you’re already familiar with creating a SPA you can go directly to the SPA Accounts Admin app to create and manage SPAs.

 - Using a private or incognito browser, log in to the SPA account in Step 1.
 This may not be necessary, but greatly simplifies the process.

 - In a command / terminal window, follow the

-rcloneconfiguration process for Google Drive as documented on the project site.
+rcloneconfiguration process for Google Drive or for Box as documented on the project site.

 Subsequently, when you test/run